guerrantif/handwritten_long_numbers_recognition/README.md

 <img src="img/graph-based-segmentation.png" width="500">
 </p>

-This procedure is handled by the `modules.segmentation` module and, in particular by the `module.segmentation.GraphBasedSegmentation()` class, built as follows:
+This procedure is handled by the [`modules.segmentation`][module-segmentation] module and, in particular by the `module.segmentation.GraphBasedSegmentation()` class, built as follows:
 * `__init__()`: class contructor
   * takes an input image (`PIL.Image` or `numpy.ndarray`)
   * sets `width` and `height`